The-Obstacle-Is-The-Way/Clarity-AI-Backend/app/infrastructure/ml/README.md

-# NOVAMIND ML Microservices Architecture
+# Clarity AI ML Microservices Architecture

-This directory contains the implementation of the NOVAMIND ML Microservices architecture, which powers the Digital Twin functionality of the platform.
+This directory contains the implementation of the Clarity AI ML Microservices architecture, which powers the Digital Twin functionality of the platform.
 The architecture follows Clean Architecture principles, ensuring a clear separation of concerns between the domain and infrastructure layers while maintaining HIPAA compliance.

 ## Architecture Overview